Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 | `FlcBtnIconGame`     | game icon in the main and group screens               | `FlcBtnIconGame_Active`, `FlcBtnIconGame_Inactive` |
 | `FlcBtnIconGameEdit` | game icon in the create group and add/remove software screens | `FlcBtnIconGameEdit_Active`, `FlcBtnIconGameEdit_Inactive`                                                   |

 ## <a href="#thanks"></a>VI.
-Special thanks
+Additional notes and special thanks

+At last, special (and big) thanks to:
-- Big thanks to exelix and Migush for all the tips
+- exelix and Migush for all the tips
 - Zhi for the animated background testing part
-- All the contributors from the Nintendo Switch homebrew & modding scenes
+- All the contributors from the Nintendo Switch modding scene